Size: 6 x 9

 The inclusion of this book in the Open Carolina collection is made possible by the generous funding of

-A compelling look at relationships between Indigenous people and elite South Carolinians during and after the American Revolution.
+A compelling look at relationships between Native American and elite South Carolinians in early America.

 Patriots and Indians examines interactions between South Carolina elites and Native Americans across the colonial, Revolutionary, and early national periods.
 Eighteenth-century South Carolinians engaged Indians in trade and diplomacy—as allies and enemies in war, and at times through scientific, religious, and personal encounters.
 Jeff W. Dennis explores how these relationships shaped the Revolution, the founding of South Carolina, and the careers and politics of leading patriots.